PoisotLab/ms_network_prediction/manuscript.md

 In some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behavior like searching, capture and handling times.
-In food-webs, metabolic based models use body mass, metabolic demands, and energy loss are used to infer energy fluxes between organisms [@Yodzis1992BodSiz;
+In food-webs, metabolic based models use body mass, metabolic demands, and energy loss to infer energy fluxes between organisms [@Yodzis1992BodSiz;
 @Berlow2009SimPre].
 Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data